OPSnet/Gazelle/README.md

 In the same vein, you can use `mysqldump` to perform a backup.

 #### Production Mode (not fully baked yet)
-In order to have Docker build the container using the production mode commands for both Composer and NPM, run this before powering it up:
+In order to have Docker run the container using the production mode commands for both Composer and NPM, run this when powering it up:

-`docker-compose build --build-arg BuildMode=prod`
+`ENV=prod docker-compose up`

 ### Vagrant (Legacy)
 This repository comes pre-setup to be run through